 What do we, as Members of the Board, do?

-Generally, there are board meetings once a month every 3rd Monday at Bishop Pocock Library 7:30pm (except July & August).
-Positions are usually two year terms, but this is not strictly upheld.
+Generally, there are board meetings once per month every 4th Tuesday at the Bishop Pocock School Library at 7:00pm (except July & August).
+Members of the board are generally elected for a two-year term.

 Assists the president in overall leadership of the association and helps out wherever necessary.